rbtnguyen/your-uni/README.md

 ## Setup

-This project is just uses vanilla JS so you can just open the `index.html` page to see the result.
+This project just uses vanilla HTML/CSS/JS so you can just open the `index.html` page in a browser to see the result.

+Also put this code on codepen to make it easer to view.
+Link [here](https://codepen.io/rbtnguyen/full/LYMrvKg).
+I think the only difference between that and the source code is that the html links to the hero image from an external source.

 ## Misc